VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Introduction

 \looseness=-1 In this work, we conduct an in-depth empirical analysis to reassess the effectiveness of these two prevailing pruning paradigms and distill insights that guide the design of more effective visual token reduction methods.
 Our study reveals two key observations: (1) In the visual encoding stage, the visual encoder attends to locally significant tokens in the shallow layers, focusing on fine-grained local details, while at deeper layers, it gradually shift its focus to a highly condensed set of tokens that encapsulate broader global context; (2) In the LLM decoding stage, early layers exhibit strong positional bias toward visual tokens appearing later in the sequence, neglecting their semantic relevance; as the layers deepen, cross-modal interactions begin to emerge, and output token probabilities typically converge in the mid-to-late layers where visual information is more effectively integrated into the language stream.

-Building on these insights, we introduce VScan, a two-stage training-free visual token reduction framework that enhances the efficiency of LVLMs by progressively pruning uninformative tokens during both visual encoding and language decoding stages, as shown in Figure~\ref{fig:overview}(c).
+Building on these insights, we introduce VScan, a two-stage, training-free visual token reduction framework that enhances the efficiency of LVLMs by progressively pruning uninformative tokens during both visual encoding and language decoding stages, as shown in Figure~\ref{fig:overview}(c).
 In the visual encoding stage, VScan employs a complementary global-local scan strategy to retain semantically important and spatially diverse tokens, followed by token merging to preserve comprehensive visual information.
 In the LLM decoding stage, VScan introduces middle layer pruning to further eliminate visual tokens with low relevance to the text query, while maintaining essential cross-modal interactions to minimize disruption to final task performance.
-Notably, VScan can be seamlessly integrated into diverse open-sourced LVLM architectures and is fully compatible with FlashAttention~\cite{dao2022flashattention,dao2024flashattention}.
+Notably, VScan can be seamlessly integrated into diverse open-sourced LVLM architectures and is fully compatible with FlashAttention~\cite{dao2022flashattention,dao2024flashattention}, making it both practical and broadly applicable to real-world applications.

 \looseness=-1 We comprehensively evaluate the effectiveness of VScan on LLaVA-1.5~\cite{liu2024improved}, LLaVA-NeXT~\cite{liu2024llavanext}, Qwen-2.5-VL~\cite{bai2025qwen2.5}, and Video-LLaVA~\cite{lin2024video} across sixteen image and video understanding benchmarks.
 Extensive experimental results demonstrate VScan’s generalizable effectiveness across diverse LVLM architectures and LLM scales, highlighting its advantageous performance-efficiency trade-off.
 Specifically, VScan achieves a $1.77\times$ speedup on LLaVA-1.5-7B and a $2.91\times$ speedup on LLaVA-NeXT-7B during prefilling, while retaining 96.7\% and 95.4\% of the original performance, respectively.